geovistory/toolbox/database/README.md

-# poc-war-entity-label
+# Database

-This repository contains the code for the POC for creating entity_labels with built-in postgres functionality.
+This folder contains all code to develop and test the postgres database of geovistory.

 ## Write tests